-A sump pump is an important part of your home's foundation drainage system that helps to protect your house from flooding due to ground water infiltration.
+A sump pump is an important part of your home's foundation drainage system.
+It helps protect your house from flooding due to ground water infiltration.

-As the water table rises under your house, water collects in the sump pump pit.
+As the water table rises under your house, water collects in your sump pump pit.
 When the water reaches a certain level, it will raise the float.
 The pump turns on and discharges water to the outside of your home.

-Check your sump pump by slowly pouring water into the sump pit.
+Check your sump pump by slowly pouring water into your sump pit.
 Watch for the "float" to rise and trigger the pump.
 Once the pump has started, the water level will quickly lower and the float will shut off the pump.

 If your home is located in a wet area or the water table is high, you may want to invest in a backup sump pump system.

-Summer and fall
+Summer and fall maintenance